stacks-network/docs/_develop/zero_to_dapp_2.md

 Currently, users can create a Blockstack ID for free or buy their own ID.
 Dapps that are submitted for app mining must include Blockstack authentication.
-This authentication includes onboarding flow for users delievered through the Blockstack Browser.
+This authentication includes onboarding flow for users delivered through the Blockstack Browser.
 The language and concepts presented by the flow are important for you to understand before writing your own DApp.